Hello! We’re really glad you’ve reached out for help to protect your family online. The good news is there are plenty of options available.

 Safe Surfer Lifeguard Device

 This is the simplest way to achieve 24/7 protection across your home’s Wi-Fi network.
-It costs NZ$164.35 and you can buy one online here.
+You can buy one online here.

 This device comes out of the box with the best safety settings already applied.
 Just plug it into your router and it will block offensive and unsavoury content, enforce ‘safe search’ results on Google, Bing and other search engines, and allow you to choose which categories (such as violence, swearing, illegal downloads) and which social media sites to either block or allow.